MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ### -PowerShellHostName
 Specifies the name of the Windows PowerShell host program that the module requires.
-Enter the name of the host program, such as "Windows PowerShell ISE Host" or "ConsoleHost".
+Enter the name of the host program, such as Windows PowerShell ISE Host or ConsoleHost.
-Wildcards are not permitted.
+Wildcard characters are not permitted.

-To find the name of a host program, in the program, type "$host.name".
+To find the name of a host program, in the program, type $host.name.

 ```yaml
 Type: String